Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/install-fusion.md

     icon="dbt-bit"/>

 <Card
-    title="dbt Fusion engine on the CLI"
+    title="dbt Fusion engine from the CLI"
     body="Learn how to install the dbt Fusion engine on the command line interface (CLI)." link="/docs/fusion/install-fusion-cli"
     icon="dbt-bit"/>